SpoonLabs/gumtree-spoon-ast-diff/README.md

 To deploy a new version on Maven Central:

+* On localhost:
   * Update version number
+  * `mvn -Prelease verify deploy:deploy`
+  * Commit and push
+* On Travis:
+  * Update version number, it must end with "-SNAPSHOT" because Travis is only set up for deploying snapshots
-* Push to branch "deploy"
+  * Commit and push to branch "deploy" (only this branch deploys to Maven Central)

 License
 -------